sebasbello/HTTPClient/README.md

 # HTTPClient
-Coding HTTP client in C#.
+Implementation of a HTTP client using C#.